 As this issue is becoming more prevalent, many colleges have created a specific department to handle the college transfer process.
 Some colleges even have express transfer nights, where you get your acceptance and credits approved within the interview process.
 This makes it easy and less stressful for all involved.

 Depending on the size of the college, the transfer process could be different.
-Some college have it managed under the total admission area of the college and at larger universities it may be managed by the specific school within the university.
+Some colleges have it managed under the total admission area of the college and at larger universities, it may be managed by the specific school within the university.

 Understanding the College Transfer Requirements